projectsesame/sesame/design/routing-design.md

 ## Delegation

-Contour's delegation model is now akin to file inclusion.
+Sesame's delegation model is now akin to file inclusion.
 Consider programming languages that support an `#include` or `import` syntax as part of prepossessing their source code.
 As the language's compiler or interpreter is processing the source code and encounters an include style syntax it branches to the file being included and processes it as if it's contents were in line in the parent document.

-Compare this to the way Contour builds its DAG.
-For each HTTPProxy record, Contour consults each route that has delegated to it, if it encounters a `includes:` key, Contour appends the contents to the delegate HTTPProxy record.
+Compare this to the way Sesame builds its DAG.
+For each HTTPProxy record, Sesame consults each route that has delegated to it, if it encounters a `includes:` key, Sesame appends the contents to the delegate HTTPProxy record.

-Additionally, Contour's delegation model follows how DNS is implemented.
-As the owner of a DNS domain, for example `.io`, I _delegate_ to another nameserver the responsibility for handing the subdomain `projectcontour.io`.
+Additionally, Sesame's delegation model follows how DNS is implemented.
+As the owner of a DNS domain, for example `.io`, I _delegate_ to another nameserver the responsibility for handing the subdomain `projectsesame.io`.
-Any nameserver can hold a record for `projectcontour.io`, but without the linkage from the parent `.io` TLD, its information is unreachable and non authoritative.
+Any nameserver can hold a record for `projectsesame.io`, but without the linkage from the parent `.io` TLD, its information is unreachable and non authoritative.
 Delegation can be applied to many different fields, not just vhost.

 Each _root_ of a DAG starts at a virtual host, which describes properties such as the fully qualified name of the virtual host, TLS configuration, and possibly global access list details.